IT 11000 INTRODUCTION TO OFFICE PRODUCTIVITY APPS 3 Credit Hours

 IT 46300 ADVANCED COMPUTER ASSEMBLY AND CONFIGURATION 3 Credit Hours

-Focus is on advanced system components, streamlined operating system installation procedures, and current technology in local area network (LAN) connectivity.
+Focus is on advanced system components, mobile device support, printer setup and current technology in network connectivity.

 Prerequisite: IT 11009; and junior standing.